Editorial by Greg Sheehan

-This is by far, the most important question an investor can ask.
-It covers more than the project, economics, or immigration.
+This is by far the most important question an investor can ask.
+It covers more than the project, the economics, or the immigration pathway.
 It comes down to the protection of your future.

-To introduce my analysis, I will start with a legal citation that is commonly used by USCIS Adjudicators at the Immigrant Investor Program Office working on forms I-526, I-829 and Regional Center filings.
-The context here is where a lawyer makes an assertion to cover a gap in the filing.
-If there is no evidence to support the statement, then the benefit request could indeed fail.
-USCIS will present an opportunity for the Petitioner to provide additional evidence and cite this quote in the Request for Evidence or Notice of Intent to Deny.
+To frame my analysis, I’ll start with a legal citation that USCIS Adjudicators at the Immigrant Investor Program Office regularly apply when reviewing I-526E, I-829, and Regional Center filings.
+When a lawyer makes a sweeping assertion to cover a gap in the record — with no evidence to support it — the benefit request can fail.
+USCIS may issue a Request for Evidence or Notice of Intent to Deny citing this principle.
+It applies equally to the claims regional centers make to solicit your investment:

 “The assertions of counsel do not constitute evidence.”